Dechrissen/website/blog/desk-setup-2021.md

 On to the networking equipment.

 For my connection to the internet, I have a 2-in-1 modem/wireless router combo from Motorola.
 Truth be told, I really dislike Wi-Fi and avoid it whenever possible, but it’s nice to have it in an all-in-one device when you’re living in an apartment and don’t want to have an additional device when possible.
 Ethernet is far superior in every way (when it’s feasible).
 It’s faster, more reliable, and it *just works*.
 No need to mess with SSIDs and disconnection issues.
 Just plug it in.
-Personally, I use our Wi-Fi conneciton for my cell phone and my laptop whenever I’m not close enough to connect it to the modem via Ethernet.
+Personally, I use our Wi-Fi connection for my cell phone and my laptop whenever I’m not close enough to connect it to the modem via Ethernet.
 Everything else is wired.

-As a way to add more Ethernet ports to the network, I use a 4-port Netgear GS105 gigabit switch.
+As a way to add more Ethernet ports to the network, I use a 4-port NETGEAR GS105 gigabit switch.
 In total, I have 7 available ports, 5 of which are occupied:

 - my computer,
 - my girlfriend's computer,